Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Conclusions

 \section{Conclusions}

 In this paper, we have proposed a novel sequence-to-sequence translation perspective to deep NRSfM, where the input 2D sequence is taken as a whole to reconstruct the 3D deforming shape sequence.
 Our framework consists of a shape-motion predictor module and a context modeling module.
 We utilized a self-expressiveness mechanism and temporal position encoding to characterize complex non-rigid motion.
-Our method naturally combines the best of two worlds, \ie, the representation learning ability of deep neural networks and the geometric modeling ability of the conventional optimization framework.
-Experiments across different datasets (CMU Mocap, Human3.6M, InterHand) demonstrate the superiority of our method over both traditional and deep NRSfM methods.
+Our method attempt to combine the strength of the traditional NRSfM and deep framework, \ie, the representation learning ability of neural networks and the sequence structure modeling from the conventional framework.
+Our framework is a paradigm shift from the current deep NRSfM pipeline.
+Experiment across different datasets (CMU Mocap, Human3.6M, and InterHand) demonstrate the superiority of our method over both traditional and deep NRSfM methods.
+In the future, we plan to extend our framework from sparse NRSfM to dense NRSfM.